-A sustainable tourism tax is funding projects to protect the Balearic Islands’ heritage, reports David Golledge.
+The Sustainable Tourism Tax is funding projects to protect the heritage of Majorca and Menorca, reports David Golledge.

 From talk of flight shame and single-use plastics to the latest exploits of Greta Thunberg and Extinction Rebellion, environmental concerns have become a firm fixture on the news agenda and a key concern for consumers.
 But what are destinations doing to turn the talk into tangible action?

 The Balearic Islands government has a history of tackling big issues head on, as demonstrated by its clampdown on alcohol at all‑inclusive hotels, and its introduction of a sustainable tourism tax in 2016 was no different.

 While many destinations have imposed a tourism tax, the Balearics’ is levied with the specific aim of investing in initiatives that alleviate the negative effects of tourism across Majorca, Menorca, Ibiza and Formentera, often in areas of the islands that holidaymakers may not visit.